Last Updated on 14 January 2026 by Cycloscope

 Another great add-on to your bikepacking set-up comes, once again, from Revelate Design.
 The Ranger bikepacking frame pack is coated with urethane tape for scratch resistance and near-total waterproofness (still, don’t throw it into the river).

-The Ranger comes in four sizes with different capacities and measures which can fit in almost any frame.
-It boasts a wide main compartment with vertical dividers, an exit port to route out a hydration tube or battery wires, and an internal strap providing an attachment point for a pump at the inner top of the bag.
+The Ranger comes in four sizes with different capacities and measures, making it suitable for almost any frame.
+It boasts a wide main compartment with vertical dividers, an exit port for a hydration tube or battery wires, and an internal strap providing an attachment point for a pump at the top of the bag.

 4. Top Tube & Stem Bikepacking Bags